 Cutting unemployment and the number of children in poverty are parallel government objectives.
 They both aim to reduce income inequality and the consequences of deprivation.
 This includes mitigating a diminishing standard of living, homelessness, hunger, malnutrition and inadequate sanitation facilities.

 Child poverty has seen the greatest improvement owing to recent welfare reforms that have lowered poverty rates and higher wages in some business sectors.

 1. Get the Best Deal on Gas and Electricity

 There are lots of deals offered by gas and electricity suppliers across the UK.
-Choosing the best supplier can be central to avoid or recover from fuel poverty.
-Read before you buy.
+Choosing the best energy supplier can be central to avoid or recover from fuel poverty.
 You'll be looking for the best electricity tariff, best gas tariff or the best dual tariff that helps you avoid fuel poverty.

 2. Read your Meters and Statement Carefully

 If you risk falling into fuel poverty, you’ll want to ensure that you’re billed accurately.
 Avoid estimated billing at all costs.
 If you have a standard non-smart meter, you’ll want to read your gas and electricity meters carefully before you submit any meter readings to your suppliers.
 If you're not sure what to read, compare what's on your meter display to the reading shown on your last energy bill.

 Make sure you check out the following guides for everything you need to know about your meter and statements:

 Climbing out of fuel poverty means thinking smart.
 If your energy suppliers always receives the most up to date meter reads, you will never get an estimated bill.
 That’s the key feature of a smart meter.
 As meter readings are automatically sent to the supplier, you get peace of mind knowing that you’ll be paying only for your usage; not a penny more.